railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Refresh the browser and inspect what exactly the action gets as its params.

+{% coach %}
-__COACH__: Explain how filling a text field and a text area and submitting the form ends up with all the params being POSTed to the controller’s action.
+Explain how filling a text field and a text area and submitting the form ends up with all the params being POSTed to the controller’s action.
 Explain what .inspect does.
+{% endcoach %}

 ### Creating and persisting the new entry